Paul-Asamoah-Boadu/Cohort-Analysis-and-Customer-Segmentation/README.md

 - Analysing cohort by calculating their retention rate.
 - Segmenting customers using Unsupervised Machine Learning (K-Means Clustering) by deploying RFM
-- Further analysis on segmented customers using [Power BI](https://app.powerbi.com/view?r=eyJrIjoiODVlOTFmZjYtYzRiNi00MTk0LWFhMDktOGJiMWEzNWJkYzNhIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)
+- Further analysis on segmented customers using